-FOREV FOREWORD
+FOR FOREWORD

 A. INTRODUCTION AND DEFINITIONS 4

-1.0 Introduction 4
+1.0 Introduction

 2.0 Definitions/abbreviations 4

-В. STANDARDS .
-10
+В. STANDARDS 11

-1.0 General .
-10
+1.0 General 11

-2.0 General organisation of the registry .
-11
+2.0 General organisation of the registry 12

-3.0 Donor recruitment, consenting, screening and testing of donors .
-12
+3.0 Donor recruitment, consenting, screening and testing of donors

-4.0 Umbilical cord blood and maternal donor recruitment, consenting, screening, testing
+4.0 Umbilical cord blood and maternal donor recruitment, consenting, screen

-and review/release of cord blood units .
-16
+and review/release of cord blood units 17

-5.0 Information technology and information management .
-19
+5.0 Information technology and information management 20

 6.0 Facilitation of search requests

-7.0 Second and subsequent donations of HSC and/or cell products for the same
+7.0 Second and subsequent donations of HSC and/or cell products for the sar ne

-patient .
-23
+patient 24

-8.0 Collection, processing and transport of haematopoietic stem cells .
-23
+8.0 Collection, processing and transport of haematopoietic stem cells

 9.0 Follow-up of patient and donor

 10.0 Financial and legal liabilities